CSS

 float and clear

-The float CSS property aligns an element to either side of its container, allowing text and inline elements to flow around it.
-The clear CSS property sets whether an element is moved below floating elements that proceed it.
+The clear CSS property sets whether an element must be moved below (cleared) floating elements that precede it.

 Forced colors